cnsuhao/engine1/docs/Markdown/MainPage.md

 For the latest new visit our <a href="https://blog.kitware.com/tag/pulse/">blog</a>

-There are @ref published papers and abstracts on several systems and clinical scenarios.
+There are @ref published on several systems and clinical scenarios.

-You can get Pulse from this <a href="https://gitlab.kitware.com/physiology/engine">GitLab repository</a>.
+You can get Pulse from the <a href="https://gitlab.kitware.com/physiology/engine">GitLab repository</a>.

 Use this <a href="https://discourse.kitware.com/c/pulse-physiology-engine">discourse channel</a>
 to ask or share anything and everything about building, using, or understanding the Pulse engine.

 Visit and post an <a href="https://gitlab.kitware.com/physiology/engine/issues">issue</a> at the repository if you have any problems with the codebase.

-If you have any other questions or concerns email: kitware@kitware.com
+If you have any other questions or concerns, email: kitware@kitware.com

 And welcome to our community!!